Rule against foreign revenue enforcement: United States

 The revenue rule has been repeatedly applied by courts in the United States.
 The rule was first applied in the United States in 1806 in Ludlow v.
 Van Rensselaer, 1 Johns.
 R. 94 (N.Y.
 1806).

 Initially the rule was also applied to claims for taxes made by other states within the US.
 In Maryland v.
 Turner, 132 N.Y.
 173, 174 (1911) the courts of New York state refused to enforce a judgment debt relating to taxes due in Maryland.
 In Colorado v.
 Harbeck, 133 N.E.
 357, 360 (N.Y.
 1921) it was held that there was a "well-settled principle of private international law which precludes one state from acting as a collector of taxes for a sister state and from enforcing its penal or revenue laws as such.
 The rule is universally recognized that the revenue laws of one state have no force in another."
 However, in Moore v.
 Mitchell, 30 F.2d 600, 600 (2d Cir.
 1929) the U.S. Supreme Court limited the application of the rule in the interstate context.

 In Milwaukee County v.
 M. E. White Co., 296 U.S. 268, 268 (1935) the Supreme Court was asked to consider whether revenue laws of other states should be enforced under the Full Faith and Credit Clause.
 The Supreme Court declined to extend the full faith and credit provision to revenue statutes themselves, but limited its ruling to enforcement of tax judgments handed down in the courts of other states.

 Canada

 The Supreme Court of Canada has upheld and applied the revenue rule in United States v.
 Harden [1963] SCR 366.

 Civil law jurisdictions

 Civil law (as opposed to common law) jurisdictions will not generally entertain foreign tax claims on the basis that they are public laws, and therefore cannot be enforced outside of the state or territory.
 In the Swedish case of Bulgariska Staten v Takvorian (NJA 1954 s.268) the court held "a state cannot use a Swedish court to collect taxes or to have other contributions made to a foreign state".

+European Union

+The rule has been partially abrogated within the European Union by article 39 of the Insolvency Regulation (Council Regulation (EC) No 1346/2000).